-It has been over 120 years since the famous Iron Lady was inaugurated in time for the 1889 World Fair in Paris and it still draws enormous crowds.
+It's nearly 130 years since the famous Iron Lady was inaugurated in time for the 1889 World Fair in Paris and it still draws enormous crowds.

 It is now the most visited paid monument in the world and around seven million people climb its stairs or take the lift to one of its three levels each year.